 But how does this work?
 You've probably visited websites where you're already registered, and when you do, you see your login and password automatically filled in.
 This is nothing more than the action of these "marks" on your browser.

-The same thing happens when you looked at a product, thought about it, and left it in your cart.
+The same thing happens when you look at a product, think about it, and leave it in your online cart.
 It probably kept following you after that, right?
 Whether through advertisements on social networks or on websites, it surely didn't stop appearing.

 Again, we have the action of cookies, which provide access information to web pages.
-Therefore, they are related to data and the care that LGPD reinforces about them.
+Therefore, as they relate to personal data, Privacy Regulations care about them.

 So, where does the privacy policy come in?
-Well, it's precisely the information that the website provides to the visitor about how it handles data, how it stores it, how it ensures its security, and its intended use.
-Both for data that enables direct identification - i.e., data that directly identifies the individual (Name, Email, CPF, RG, etc.), and indirect data that, when combined, can lead to an individual (IP, Address, Position, Profession, etc.).
+Well, it's precisely the information that the website provides to the visitor about how it handles data, how it stores and secures it, and its intended use.
+Both for data that enables direct identification - i.e., data that directly identifies the individual (Name, Email, ID, Tax ID, etc.), and indirect data that, when combined, can lead to an individual (IP, Address, Position, Profession, etc.).

-In other words, the policy acts as a code of conduct for the company.
+In other words, the policy acts like a code of conduct.

 It's important because it's a public commitment by the website to the visitor.
 By having it, the site assumes a responsibility that must be strictly followed.